kikuKeii/kikukeii/README.md

 - 😄 Pronouns: Indonesian
 - ⚡ Fun fact: I Like read comic, watch anime
 -->
+Here are some ideas to get you started:
+  👋
 - 🌱 I’m currently learning Kotlin language and Android studio
 - 💬 Ask me about anything
 - 📫 How to reach me: <a href="#connect-with-me">Here</a>